DFE-Digital/early-careers-framework/README.md

 ```

 Ideally change baseUrl to http://localhost:3000, since sandbox is used for testing.
 A bearer token is required per request and should be created in each respective environment e.g. development, sandbox

-## Linting

-The precommit hook will ensure linting passes.
-See [the hook](./.githooks/pre-commit) for details.

 ## End to End Scenario testing